Foraging expert Steve Brill has shared his foraging wisdom at schools, museums, parks departments, environmental organizations, and

-People have also roasted the taproots until black, ground them, and used them for making coffee.
+People have also roasted the taproots until black, ground them and used them for making coffee.
 As someone who doesn't like coffee, I've never tried it myself.
-However, the flavor of coffee complements that of chocolate, so you could try using very small amounts of black-roasted dandelion roots, ground in a spice grinder, as a seasoning in chocolate recipes.
+The flavor of coffee complements that of chocolate, however, so you could try using very small amounts of black-roasted dandelion roots, ground in a spice grinder, as a seasoning in chocolate recipes.

 The leaves have more beta-carotene, the precursor of vitamin A, than carrots, and more iron and calcium, than spinach.
-They also provide vitamins B1, B2, B5, B6, B12, C, E, P, and D, plus biotin, inositol, potassium, phosphorus, magnesium, and zinc.
-The flowers provides beta carotene too.
-Oh, and, if I didn't already mention it, eating dandelion leaves is good for you!
+They also provide vitamins B1, B2, B5, B6, B12, C, E, P and D, plus biotin, inositol, potassium, phosphorus, magnesium and zinc.
+The flowers provide beta carotene too.
+Oh, and if I didn't already mention it, eating dandelion leaves is good for you!

 Chicory's (Cichorium intybus) young leaves' teeth, which are smaller than dandelions' and are sometimes rounded, don't always point to the leaf bases, and there's often a reddish color on the leaf midrib.
 When it gets older, it grows a stem several feet tall and bears blue flowers.
 Dead sticks from the previous year's woody stem persist, arising from the basal rosette, into early spring.